Drag and drop shape

 class MyCounterShapeUtil extends ShapeUtil<MyCounterShape> {

-static override type = 'my-counter-shape' as const
+static override type = MY_COUNTER_SHAPE_TYPE

 override canResize() {